matrix-org/matrix-spec/content/server-server-api.md

     return ("Authorization", authorization_headers[0])
 ```

-The format of the Authorization header is given in
+The format of the `Authorization` header is given in
 [Section 11.4 of RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110#section-11.4).
 In
-summary, the header begins with authorization scheme `X-Matrix`, followed by one
+summary, the header begins with authorisation scheme `X-Matrix`, followed by one
 or more spaces, followed by a comma-separated list of parameters written as
 name=value pairs.
 Zero or more spaces and tabs around each comma are allowed.
 The names are case insensitive and order does not matter.
 The